rnd7/infinite/README.md

 # Lux & Lucid Infinite
 Electron Application written for a video installation in 2017.
 It is basically a infinite zoom realized programmatically.
 The App picks random images from the assets directory changes the colors a bit and animates them towards the viewer.
 You can change some parameters during runtime.
 The App features rudimentary projection mapping capabilities.
 It's a quick and dirty solution just for one show, so don't expect too much.

+## Before you download
+The repo is quite heavy (> 100 MB) due to the images included in the assets directory.

 ## Installation
 You need node and npm installed on your machine.
 It should work on all platforms electron supports.
 I only tested in on a linux machine.